National Archives of Sweden: Military Archives

 The Military Archives (Swedish: Krigsarkivet) were created in 1805.
 Formerly an independent authority, The Military Archives were incorporated into the National Archives in 1995.
 The archive stores a unique and comprehensive collections of maps, including historical maps of Sweden, hand-written foreign topographical maps, and city fortification plans.

-The National Herald Board
+National Herald Board

 The National Herald Board was closed in 1953, and the state's heraldic operations continued as a department under the National Archives.
 The department deals with questions about coat of arms design, flags and emblems and continuously produces new heraldic images for newly formed governmental bodies, counties, etc. The head of the National Herald Board held the title of National Herald, but in the new organization the title instead became State Herald (Statsheraldiker).

 In 2007, the Swedish military altered the image of the heraldic lion depicted on the Nordic Battlegroup's coat of arms, removing the lion's penis to promote a more gender neutral image following protests from female soldiers.
 The creator of the image at the National Archives, Vladimir A. Sagerlund, made the news in Sweden over his staunch disapproval of the change.